 Best Virtual Fundraising Example: Pay It Forward Charleston

-Pay It Forward Charleston uses a custom donation form to allow users to choose a suggested donation amount, round up donations to cover processing fees, select their preferred method of giving, and provide additional information, such as important contact details.
+Pay It Forward Charleston uses a custom donation form to allow its users to choose from suggested donation amounts, round-up donations to cover processing fees, select their preferred method of giving, and provide additional information, such as important contact details.
 By limiting the fields, the group effectively streamlined the process while still capturing the data they needed.

-Plus, their powerful description of their mission alongside the donation form works as a great motivator for donating.
+Plus, the powerful description of their mission directly alongside the donation form works as a great motivator for donating.
 Overall, this clean-cut design makes giving easier for the supporters and makes the process friendlier and more accessible to all users.

 Online Fundraising Idea #2: Peer-to-Peer Fundraising

-Chances are, you’ve come across one of these campaigns at some point.
+Chances are, you’ve come across one of these campaigns.
 All sorts of mission-based organizations take advantage of peer-to-peer campaigning, and yours can, too!
-Here's a step-by-step overview for launching a campaign to reference as you get started:
+Here’s a step-by-step overview for launching a campaign to reference as you get started: